-- Educate yourself on the best way to plan your adventure trip.
-Is the adventure going to be a safari to eastern Africa, a visit to the rainforests of Costa Rica, a trek along the Inca Trail to Machu Picchu?
-Most of these types of vacations are more secure if planned through a reputable travel agency than on your own.
+Let the professionals help you plan your adventure trip.
+Does your dream adventure include a safari to eastern Africa, a visit to the rainforests of Costa Rica, or a trek along the Inca Trail to Machu Picchu?
+Most of these types of vacations are more secure – and end up being a better experience – if planned through a reputable travel agency or trip coordinator.

-There are key features you should look for in travel insurance.
-You’ll want good medical care and excess medical expense coverage when a U.S. health plan may be out of reach.
-Make sure your insurance representatives are available anytime of the day or night.
+Also, not all travel insurance is the same.
+Be sure that yours includes good medical care and excess medical expense coverage when your U.S. health plan may be out of reach.
+Check to ensure your insurance representatives are available anytime of the day or night.
 Also, look for travel assistance services and travel benefits that include coverage for trip and baggage delays.
-Depending on your plans, you might need additional coverage.
+Depending on your plans, you might need the additional coverage.
+If not, you’ll have the additional peace of mind to help you truly enjoy your adventure.

-If you’re planning an adventure trip, get in touch with your insurance provider to talk about the level of coverage you need.
-Plan for the unexpected so you can relax and enjoy your adventure.
+If you’re planning an adventure trip, get in touch with your insurance agent to talk about the level of coverage you need.